gert7/srt.nvim/README.md

 The options for `split_mode` are:
 - "half" - exact split, not based on character count
 - "length" - split time allocated on character count

+Note that `SrtSlice` only allocates time on character count

 The options for `sync_mode` are:
 - "never" - never upload to VLC automatically (use `SrtVideoUpload` instead)